“I tell you the truth, unless you are born again, you

 Peter's speech and consequently repented and were baptized for

 forgiveness of their sins.
-(Acts 2:37-41) Likely Jehovah chose a number
+(Acts 2:37-41) Perhaps Jehovah chose a few

 ripened grain that were presented to God at Pentecost under the old

 these two groups: 1.
 The anointed disciples who would eventually number

 144,000, and who were the foundation, with Jesus as the foundation